xgill15x/353-Project/README.md

 2. `python3 preprocessing_fighter_details.py`
 3. After preprocessing, the following files may be run in any order as they answer different analysis questions.

-**Note:** Sample files were not included because our datasets are not extremely large and our programs run fast.
+**Note:** Sample files were not included in our project because our datasets are not extremely large and our programs run fast.
 As a result, the following python analysis/predictor files do not require input/output arguments, as they inherently operate on the complete datasets.

 ```bash
 python3 colour_win_analysis.py